edgaradel/AFP/README.md

 June 2017Financial Analysts Journal 73(3):1-17
 Heston, S. L., & Sinha, N. R.

-That Concluded that positive and negative words in financial literature differ from words in other disciplines.
+In this paper, they concluded that positive and negative words in financial literature differ from words in other disciplines.
 Since then, many works have expanded the dictionary for better predictive results.

 Machine learning Strategy used: